 Located just a 50-minute drive from Copenhagen, you'll find wonderful cultural events offered at the Esrum Abbey several times throughout the holiday season.
 The abbey itself, originally built in 1151, is a beautiful stone structure that once was home to Cistercian monks who were renowned as sheep farmers and producers of fine wool.

 Now, you can make wool yarn with your family using old-fashioned tools just as the monks did and even partake of medieval cuisine such as pancakes made with quince and apples.
-Watch the website for special events and dinners offered throughout the season.

 You can spend an entire day exploring the Natural History Museum of Denmark, which features a variety of special exhibits each year.
 Anyone with a curious nature will no doubt enjoy a visit to the Zoological Museum where you'll find out interesting things such as Narwhals and Beluga whales can interbreed.